History of NATO in Timeline

 1998: NATO–Russia Permanent Joint Council

-In 1998, the NATO–Russia Permanent Joint Council was established as a diplomatic forum for regional cooperation between NATO and its neighbours.
+In 1998, the NATO–Russia Permanent Joint Council was created as one of the diplomatic forums for regional cooperation between NATO and its neighbours.

 April 1999: NATO adopts Alliance Strategic Concept

-In April 1999, NATO adopted the Alliance Strategic Concept during its Washington summit, emphasizing conflict prevention and crisis management in the post-Cold War military environment.
+In April 1999, recognizing the post-Cold War military environment, NATO adopted the Alliance Strategic Concept during its Washington summit, emphasizing conflict prevention and crisis management.

-June 1999: Milošević Accepts Peace Plan, Kosovo War Ends
+June 1999: Milošević Accepts Peace Plan and UN Resolution

-On June 3, 1999, Milošević accepted an international peace plan, ending the Kosovo War.
-Subsequently, on June 11, 1999, he accepted UN resolution 1244, leading to NATO's establishment of the KFOR peacekeeping force.
+In June 1999, Milošević accepted an international peace plan, ending the Kosovo War, and accepted UN resolution 1244, leading to NATO establishing the KFOR peacekeeping force to protect humanitarian missions and deter violence.

-1999: Hungary, Poland, and the Czech Republic Join NATO
+1999: Hungary, Poland, and Czech Republic Join NATO

-In 1999, Hungary, Poland, and the Czech Republic officially joined NATO at the Washington summit, and NATO issued new guidelines for membership with individualized "Membership Action Plans".
+At the 1999 Washington summit, Hungary, Poland, and the Czech Republic officially joined NATO, and NATO issued new guidelines for membership, with individualized "Membership Action Plans".

 1999: Military Interventions in Yugoslavia

-In 1999, NATO conducted military interventions in Yugoslavia.
+In 1999, NATO conducted major military interventions in Yugoslavia.

 2000: Term "Contact Countries" Agreed by Allies

-Following extensive debate, the term "Contact Countries" was agreed by the Allies in 2000, reflecting the desire to increase cooperation with countries outside formal initiatives.
+Following extensive debate, the term "Contact Countries" was agreed by the Allies in 2000.

-In August–September 2001, NATO mounted Operation Essential Harvest, a mission focused on disarming ethnic Albanian militias in the Republic of Macedonia.
+In August-September 2001, NATO mounted Operation Essential Harvest, a mission disarming ethnic Albanian militias in the Republic of Macedonia.

-On December 16, 2002, the European Union (EU) signed a comprehensive package of arrangements with NATO under the Berlin Plus agreement, allowing the EU to use NATO assets under certain conditions.
+On 16 December 2002, the European Union (EU) signed a comprehensive package of arrangements with NATO under the Berlin Plus agreement.
+This agreement allowed the EU to use NATO assets under certain conditions.

 2002: NATO-Ukraine Action Plan

-In 2002, Ukraine's relationship with NATO began with the NATO-Ukraine Action Plan, aimed at deepening cooperation and potential future membership.
+In 2002, Ukraine's relationship with NATO began with the NATO–Ukraine Action Plan.

-In 2003, Turkey invoked the first Article 4 meetings at the start of the Iraq War, highlighting concerns about regional security.
+In 2003, Turkey invoked the first Article 4 meetings at the start of the Iraq War.

 In August 2004, during the Iraq War, NATO formed the NATO Training Mission – Iraq to assist the Iraqi security forces.

-In December 2004, SFOR operations were then passed onto the European Union Force Althea.
+In December 2004, SFOR ended and operations were then passed onto the European Union Force Althea.

 2004: Seven New Members Join NATO

-In 2004, Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia joined NATO, expanding the alliance into Eastern Europe.
+In 2004, Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia joined NATO.

-In 2004, the Istanbul Cooperation Initiative was announced as a dialogue forum for the Middle East along the same lines as the Mediterranean Dialogue.
+In 2004, the Istanbul Cooperation Initiative was announced as a dialogue forum for the Middle East, similar to the Mediterranean Dialogue.

-On 31 July 2006, the ISAF took over military operations in the south of Afghanistan from a US-led anti-terrorism coalition, increasing NATO's involvement in the region.
+On July 31, 2006, the ISAF took over military operations in the south of Afghanistan from a US-led anti-terrorism coalition.

 A 2006 study in the journal Security Studies argued that NATO enlargement contributed to democratic consolidation in Central and Eastern Europe.